bender-the-greatest/poderosa-chocolatey/README.md

 Chocolatey package source for [Poderosa Terminal](https://www.poderosa-terminal.com/).

+# Installing from Chocolatey
+For .NET 3.5
+`choco install poderosa-terminal-net35`

+For .NET 4.0
+`choco install poderosa-terminal-net40`

 # Building and Instaling the Packages from Source

 First, remember to clone the source.